Using the Mako Server

 mako -l::myapp.zip -installauto

-The two command line options -elevate and -minimize are designed for creating web based dashboard like applications for Windows when not running as a service.
+The two command line options -elevate and -minimize are designed for creating web-based dashboard-like applications for Windows when not running as a service.
 When using both options, use the command line sequence -elevate -minimize to leave the current command line window (if any) "as is" and to only minimize the new command window that opens when running in elevated mode.

 Windows Service Installation Example:

-A recommendation is to use a Mako Server Configuration File when starting the Mako Server as a Windows service.
-The following example uses the directory c:\wwwapps as the base and the sub directory mywww for storing the web application (HTML,LSP, etc).
+Use a Mako Server Configuration File when starting the Mako Server as a Windows service.
+The following example uses the directory c:\wwwapps as the base directory and the subdirectory mywww for storing the web application (HTML, LSP, etc.).

 The configuration file "mymako.conf" must use absolute paths: